LiteHell/znc-logreader/README.md

 1. Run `npm i`
 1. Run `npm run start`

+## Add/Managed account
+1. Run `npm run maintenance`
+1. Maintenance script is very kindly.
+Do what you want.
+Please note that znc-logreader password is different with znc password.

 ## reCAPTCHA
 You can use Google Invisible reCAPTCHA by editing `config.json`.